What is a laser?

 - Extreme caution is recommended in tanned or darker skinned patients, as the laser can also destroy melanin, resulting in white patches of skin.

-- The use of Q-switched alexandrite lasers has greatly improved the process of tattoo removal and today is considered the standard of care.
+- The use of Q-switched alexandrite lasers has improved the process of tattoo removal and today is considered the standard of care.

 - Alexandrite laser treatment is used to remove black, blue and green pigment.